KoryB/Groovy-Voicing-Generation/README.md

 A DSL created with Groovy which forms the rules for the voice leading.
 Test.hlml is given as an example.

 ## Future features
-A backtracking algorithm to add support for variation rules, for example a {Root, Root, Third, Fifth} voicing would be preffered but if one is impossible then {Root, Fifth, Third, Third} could be used.
+A backtracking algorithm to add support for variation rules, for example a {Root, Root, Third, Fifth} voicing would be preferred but if one is impossible then {Root, Fifth, Third, Third} could be used.

 ## Dependencies
 [jmusic1.6.4+](https://sourceforge.net/projects/jmusic/)